-One of the best parts of our summer road trips to the United States is getting stuff you can't get in Canada like chocolate graham crackers, REAL cream soda and for many years, IHOP pancakes!
+One of the best parts of our summer road trips to the United States is getting stuff you can't get in Canada like chocolate graham crackers, REAL cream soda and for many years, IHOP Harvest Grain and Nut pancakes!

 And although we've had an IHOP in south Calgary for well over 5 years now, it's taken me exactly that much time to finally make it there.
 But in my defense, getting up in the morning and driving to the far south, from the far north Calgary, is a serious road trip that I don't have time for; I might as well just cross the border!
-So in many ways, I created this IHOP Harvest Nut & Grain copycat pancake recipe (6 WW fsp’s) out of pure desperation.
+So in many ways, I created this WW friendly copycat Harvest Nut & Grain pancake recipe (6 Weight Watchers points on my plan ) out of pure desperation.

 As a parent, I drive enough as it is, so I really don't need to be driving across the city for breakfast.
 Hopefully they will open a Northwest location soon.
 However, I'm not sure that I will need to go now, given how much I love this copycat version of these IHOP pancakes!